henophilia/henophilia.org/content/index.md

 - [cosmic consciousness](https://en.wikipedia.org/wiki/Cosmic_Consciousness)
 - [ego death](https://en.wikipedia.org/wiki/Ego_death)

 Especially [creation myths](https://en.wikipedia.org/wiki/Creation_myth), which are always related to a world view's concept of the One, are, by definition, [epic](https://en.wikipedia.org/wiki/Epic_poetry).
+Subjective human experiences of the One are the primary object of study in [neurotheology](https://en.wikipedia.org/wiki/Neuroscience_of_religion).

 The One can fundamentally not be "proven", because proofs need to exist within a space that has notions of "true" and "false" (see [dualism](https://en.wikipedia.org/wiki/Dualism)), which is not the case for the monist One.
 Strictly dualist domains (particularly formal logic) are always somehow [paradoxical](https://en.wikipedia.org/wiki/Paradox) and incomplete when they are applied to **self-referential** cases, i.e. there are always fundamental limitations in formal systems or theories, such as: